JasperFe/jpggps2kml/README.txt

 over all of the JPEG files, printing to stdout the offset calculated for each file that has GPSStatus Active.

-If only one value of the ofset is found (no matter whether from a single JPEG file or several) the output written to stdout will have the form most negative = -AllDates-=07:00:02 where the string starting "-AllDates" can be cut and pasted into config file as the --offset argument.
+If only one value of the offset is found (no matter whether from a single JPEG file or several) the output written to stdout will have the form most negative = -AllDates-=07:00:02 where the string starting "-AllDates" can be cut and pasted into a config file as the --offset argument.

 It will often be the case when the offset is determinded from the GPSTimeStamp